-Guide Description Spark Guide This guide describes Apache Spark, a general framework for distributed computing that offers high performance for both batch and interactive processing.
+Guide Description Apache Impala - Interactive SQL This guide describes Impala, its features and benefits, and how it works with CDH.
+This topic introduces Impala concepts, describes how to plan your Impala deployment, and provides tutorials for first-time users as well as more advanced tutorials that describe scenarios and specialized features.
+You will also find a language reference, performance tuning, instructions for using the Impala shell, troubleshooting information, and frequently asked questions.
+Cloudera Search Guide Cloudera Search Guide This guide pr instructions f Cloudera sof Spark Guide This guide describes Apache Spark, a general framework for distributed computing that offers high performance for both batch and interactive processing.
 The guide provides tutorial Spark applications, how to develop and run Spark applications, and how to use Spark with other Hadoop components.
 Cloudera Glossary This guide contains a glossary of terms for Cloudera components.
-Cloud Overview and Best Practices This page contains documentation for using CDH in the cloud.